Information about handling the coronavirus SARS-CoV-2

 please report immediately by telephone or e-mail to your superior and in Department 2: Personnel at e-mail: firstname.lastname@example.org (employees) or in Department 1: Studies and Teaching at e-mail: email@example.com (students).
 Together with you, the colleagues will then discuss the further procedure, such as the possibility of teleworking.

 The Health Office of the City of Erfurt has named the Medical Care Centre Dr. Kielstein as the central information point for returnees from risk areas – with and without symptoms.
-There, a smear test can be taken by telephone on 0361/6010930 and the results will be available within 48 hours.
-You can reach the "Kassenärztlicher Notdienst" outside the office hours of the (family doctor) practices by calling 116117.
+Please call 0361 601 09 30 and arrange an appointment for a smear test the results of which will be available within 48 hours.
+You can reach the "Kassenärztlicher Notdienst" outside the office hours of the (family doctor) practices by calling 116 117.

 The FAQ will be supplemented or updated as necessary.